 The Honors Program frames educational opportunities that are intellectually rigorous and based on foundational and advanced work in interdisciplinary thematic areas.
 Our courses promote social justice, creative and critical thinking, and global awareness, and our students are empowered through resources within the Program, as well as the larger Fairfield community.

 As the new co-directors of the Honors Program, we are excited to be providing a new and improved learning environment designed for students just like you.
 In addition to an Honors curriculum facilitated by the finest faculty at Fairfield, the program also offers dedicated housing, mentoring and advising from our advisory board members, peer mentors and a high-tech lounge for collaborating in groups, socializing or studying.
 You will also have access to specially designed co-curricular programs and activities, as well as internship and research opportunities with Program alumni and faculty.
 These opportunities include a special summer study abroad program in Athens, exclusive registration for honors classes and more.

-If you are a curious, motivated, and dedicated student who wants to be a part of a diverse community of scholars, we hope you will apply.
+If you are a curious, motivated, and dedicated student, the Honors Program is a diverse community of scholars.
 Please feel free to contact us with questions, and we look forward to meeting you at an admitted students day this spring.

 Dr. Laura Nash, Associate Professor of Music

 Dr. Giovanni Ruffini, Associate Professor of Classical Studies